nakabonne/gosivy/README.md

 }
 ```

-With `-l` flag can list the processes where the agent rns on:
+With `-l` flag can list the processes where the agent runs on:
 ```
 gosivy -l
 ```

 Give the PID of the process to be diagnosed:
 ```
 gosivy 5000
 ```